hertogp/stitch/README.md

 If you are wondering what the pandoc AST looks like for a snippet the following codeblock would reveal that when reading some csv-file using `-f csv`.
-The codeblock is:
+The attributes say:

-1.  inserted as-is inside another codeblock, revealing the entire codeblock
-2.  inserted as the markdown produced by pandoc after reading the csv with `-f csv`
-3.  inserted as the AST as produced in step 2., serialized as `native` output
+- `.stitch` use the defaults for options not specified in these attributes
+- `exe=no` don’t run the codeblock (`cmd` won’t be executed)
+- `inc="cbx:fcb cbx!csv cbx!csv:fcb"`
+  - include the codeblock as-is in a new fenced codeblock, including its attributes
+  - include the codeblock’s data after reading it as pandoc `-f csv` format which means the doc’s blocks are inserted
+  - same, but put it inside a new fenced codeblock for which the doc is first serialized using its `native` output format.

 ```` stitched
 ``` {#csv .stitch inc="cbx:fcb cbx!csv cbx!csv:fcb" exe="no"}